 I am in the unique and enjoyable position of receiving copies of most of the latest and greatest Christian books and I like to provide regular roundups of some of the best and brightest of the bunch.
-Here are some of the notable books that I’ve received in the past few weeks.
+Here are some of the notable books that I’ve received in the past week or two.

 Emancipating the World: A Christian Response to Radical Islam and Fundamentalist Atheism by Darrow Miller – “Darrow Miller’s book contains a perceptive analysis of troubling world trends that now threaten to take the history of nations in a harmful direction and also several practical steps, grounded in Scripture, that Christians can take as they seek to oppose these trends and positively transform their cultures for good.
 I am happy to recommend it!” – Wayne Grudem (Learn more and shop at Amazon)

 Living Zealously by Joel Beeke & James La Belle – “In Living Zealously, Joel R. Beeke and James A. La Belle address the much overlooked topic of Christian zeal.
 Having mined the depths of Puritan wisdom on what it means to live earnestly for Christ, they explain it in a way that is familiar to our modern ears and applicable to our souls.”
 (Learn more and shop at Amazon or Westminster Books)